2025-2026 Edition

 Resumed Education

-Former Barnard students who wish to return to the College after an absence of five years or more in order to complete their degree may obtain information from the Office of the Dean of Studies.
+Former Barnard students who wish to return to the College after an absence of five years or more in order to complete their degree may obtain information from the College Case Manager and Leaves & Returns Coordinator.
 They can return to campus on a part-time or full-time basis to complete their remaining credits or requirements and earn their degree.